jrpotter/notebook/notes/proofs/index.md

 A **direct proof** is a sequence of statements, either givens or deductions of previous statements, whose last statement is the conclusion to be proved.

+An **indirect proof** works by assuming the denial of the desired conclusion leads to a contradiction in some way.

 %%ANKI
 Basic
 What is a direct proof?